petri-labs/kaiju/docs/intro/stablecoin.md

   of Bitcoin - electronic cash - provided that the founders hand over the future to the crypto community at the right time, as Satoshi Nakamoto did.

-In order to uphold the above principles and achieve our goals, Blackfury stablecoin will be built on the innovative DeFi-specific blockchain and become one of its two core tokens.
+In order to uphold the above principles and achieve our goals, Kaiju stablecoin will be built on the innovative DeFi-specific blockchain and become one of its two core tokens.

 ## The Minting and Burning Protocol

-As mentioned above, we designed the Blackfury stablecoin with the fundamental insistence that even if the stablecoin deviates from its anchor price during extreme market volatility, the system is able to use its own well-established mechanisms to automatically trigger or incentivize the price to return to the peg without relying on the intervention of external human strategies.
+As mentioned above, we designed the Kaiju stablecoin with the fundamental insistence that even if the stablecoin deviates from its anchor price during extreme market volatility, the system is able to use its own well-established mechanisms to automatically trigger or incentivize the price to return to the peg without relying on the intervention of external human strategies.
 For this reason, we have avoided becoming a pure algorithmic stablecoin.
 We have seen firsthand that the highly respected and massively huge [Terra](https://terra.money) still cannot escape the spiral of collapse caused by targeted sniping during extreme market conditions.
-The two kinds of minting/burning mechanisms for Blackfury stablecoin (called Black USD or FUSD) are as follows.
+The two kinds of minting/burning mechanisms for Kaiju stablecoin (called Black USD or FUSD) are as follows.

 ### Fractional-Backing-Algorithmic (FBA)